gdhebling/photographer-portfolio/readme.md

 The Navbar is still lacking a better responsiveness. <br />
 One idea is to implement a burger menu on it.

+**Performance:**
+Study about website optimization and performance to reduce loading time.

 [website]: [https://gdhebling.github.io/photographer-portfolio/]